aerni/statamic-advanced-seo/README.md

 php artisan vendor:publish --tag=advanced-seo-views
 ```

+>**Note:** The generator requires a working installation of [Puppeteer](https://github.com/spatie/browsershot#requirements).

+### Configuration
+Make sure the generator is enabled in the addon’s config.
+Next, head over to `SEO -> Site -> Social Media` and enable the collections you want to enable the generator for.
+This will add a new `Social Images Generator` section to the selected collections’ defaults and entry blueprint.
+It will also add a new action to the contextual menu on the collections’ listing page.

+### Usage
+Activate the `Generate Social Images` toggle to generate the images every time you save the entry.
+If you don’t like this behavior, you can instead use the action in the contextual menu to generate the images on demand.

+### Additional Fields
 You might want to add fields to your blueprint specifically for your social images.
-Create a fieldset with the name `social_images_generator` and it will add the fields directly below the social images generator.
+Create a fieldset with the handle `social_images_generator` and it will add the fields directly below the social images generator.
 How sweet is that!

->**Note:** The generator requires a working installation of [Puppeteer](https://github.com/spatie/browsershot#requirements).
+### Live Preview
+You may use Statamic's live preview feature to preview your social images when editing an entry.
+Simply click the `Live Preview` button and select the `Open Graph Image` or `Twitter Image` from the target dropdown.

 ## Sitemap
 XML Sitemaps will automatically be generated for your entries and terms.
 The sitemap can be found at `yourwebsite.com/sitemap.xml`.
 You may exclude specific collections and taxonomies from the sitemap in `SEO -> Site -> Indexing`, or disable the sitemap feature altogether in the config.